 My sobriety has been sustained by connecting with and serving others who have this illness.
 Recently, I was shocked to see how many high school kids are addicted to heroin.
 That wasn’t the case when I was using, but we also didn’t have so many opioids being prescribed to young people back then.
 I began sponsoring several of them, and it occurred to me that they needed a safe and sober environment to have fun.
 That’s when I came up with the idea for the “New Leaf Club.”
 With friends from my program, we opened a location in Bryn Mawr for young people to discover and recover themselves.
 We hold open mics, live music, art shows, film viewings, meetings, yoga, meditation, dances, and lectures on all kinds of things.
 The club is not just for young people dealing with substance use disorder though.
 Addiction is a disease that impacts entire communities, and so we wanted the club to be open to everyone in ours.
 The response by everyone has been nothing short of amazing, and I continue to hear how it saves lives and breaks stigma.
 Despite being challenging to run at times, the club has been eye opening and wonderful on several levels.
 Looking back, I really wish I had discovered addiction was a medical disease earlier than I had, and learned that I wasn’t a horrible human being.
 I might’ve recovered earlier if I knew addiction was a brain disease that takes time to recover from.
 Like many other diseases, addiction runs in families.

-This is why I’m sharing my opioid story.
+This is why I am sharing my story.
 So others know that those with substance abuse disorder are physically different than those without it.
 Telling someone to stop using drugs is the same as telling a person with cancer to just get it out of their body.
 Control is something you lose in addiction and those struggling with this lack of control shouldn’t be judged or shamed.
 Addiction is its own kind of hell that no person wants to be in.
 Those in this hell need help getting out, and the first step in helping them is to stop judging them so that they can get into treatment without feeling like they’re horrible human beings.